rrwick/TraDIS-ONT/README.md

   --max_gap MAX_GAP  Maximum allowed gap in bp for start/end seqs (default: 5)
-  --neg_id NEG_ID    Minimum alignment percent identity for negative seqs (default: 95) --neg_gap NEG_GAP  Maximum allowed gap in bp for negative seqs (default: 5) --threads THREADS  Threads to use for alignment (default: 8)
+  --neg_id NEG_ID    Minimum alignment percent identity for negative seqs (default: 95) --neg_gap NEG_GAP  Maximum allowed gap in bp for negative seqs (default: 5) --trim TRIM        Trim output reads so they do not exceed this length (default: do not trim
+                     to a target length)
+  --threads THREADS  Threads to use for alignment (default: 8)

 Help: